-Mayplace Primary School has undergone a rigorous evaluation process and has been recognised as a Centre of Excellence by the Inclusion Quality Mark thanks to our exceptionally high-quality provision and commitment to continually driving the school forward to improve the outcomes for all their pupils.
+Mayplace Primary School has undergone a rigorous evaluation process and has been recognised as a Flagship School by the Inclusion Quality Mark thanks to our exceptionally high-quality provision and commitment to continually driving the school forward to improve the outcomes for all their pupils.
 There are approximately 100 Flagship schools across the UK so this is an exceptional achievement.

 Our inclusive green curriculum supports the wellbeing of children and staff alike and in turn promotes a happy and healthy body and mind; all children have equal access to the curriculum.
 At Mayplace we believe that all children learn best with the rest of their class.
 Our aim is for all children to become independent and autonomous learners, in order that they can reach their potential.